John Norvell: History

-In Michigan
+Michigan

 In 1831, Norvell moved to Michigan Territory after being appointed postmaster of Detroit by Andrew Jackson.
 Norvell was awarded the post because of his support of U.S. President Andrew Jackson, as were many other printers who had supported the Republican (democratic) party.
 He served as postmaster until 1836.
 The people in the Michigan Territory had approved a constitution and elected state officials in 1835, although it was not admitted as a state until 1837 because of a conflict known as the Toledo War with neighboring Ohio.
 Norvell was selected to be Senator in 1835.
 However, because the state of Michigan had not been recognized, he was only granted "spectator" status.

 Norvell was an influential and active participant in the first constitutional convention in 1835.
 He was a member of the Board of Regents of the University of Michigan from 1837 to 1839.

-Upon the admission of Michigan as a State into the Union, Norvell entered the U.S. Senate with the Jacksonian wing of the Democratic-Republican Party.
-He served one term in the 24th, 25th, and 26th congresses from January 26, 1837 to March 3, 1841.
+Upon the admission of Michigan as a state into the Union, Norvell entered the U.S. Senate with the Jacksonian wing of the Democratic-Republican Party.
+He served one term in the 24th, 25th, and 26th congresses from January 26, 1837, to March 3, 1841.
 He did not seek reelection and resumed the practice of law in Detroit.

-Norvell was a member of the State senate in 1841 and of the State house of representatives in 1842.
+Norvell was a member of the Michigan State Senate in 1841 and of the Michigan State House of Representatives in 1842.
 He served as United States district attorney in Michigan from 1846 to 1849.

 Personal

 Norvell had ten sons by three wives.
 His third wife, Isabella Hodgkiss Freeman (1804–1873) was the adopted daughter of Tristram B. Freeman, a noted Philadelphia printer and founder of the Freeman auction house.
 Her parents were Michael Hodgkiss and Sarah DeWeese.
-With Isabella, Norvell fathered two daughters and eight sons, one fought in the Mexican–American War and six fought in the American Civil War.
+With Isabella, Norvell fathered two daughters and eight sons, one of whom fought in the Mexican–American War and six of whom fought in the American Civil War.
 They all survived the war.
-Colonel Freeman Norvell, was a Marine Lieutenant who fought at the Battle of Chapultepec in September 1847 and in the Civil War at the Battle of Gettysburg in 1863.
+Colonel Freeman Norvell was a Marine lieutenant who fought at the Battle of Chapultepec in September 1847 and in the Civil War at the Battle of Gettysburg in 1863.
 Freeman's younger brother Lt.
 Dallas Norvell served on the staff of General George Custer.
-Another son, Colonel Stevens Thompson Norvell was an officer with the 10th Cavalry Buffalo Soldiers after the war and at the Battle of San Juan Hill with Theodore Roosevelt during the Spanish American War.
+Another son, Colonel Stevens Thompson Norvell, was an officer with the 10th Cavalry Buffalo Soldiers after the war and at the Battle of San Juan Hill with Theodore Roosevelt during the Spanish American War.
 Norvell's older daughter Isabella Gibson Norvell married Capt.
 Angus Keith, a Great Lakes boat captain, and the younger daughter Emily Virginia Norvell married Henry Nelson Walker, a newspaper owner, lawyer, and attorney general of Michigan.

 Norvell died in Detroit on April 24, 1850, the day that news came from Washington that he had been appointed U.S. Consul to Turkey.
 He is interred in Elmwood Cemetery in Detroit.
 Norvell Township in Jackson County, Michigan, is named for him.